 Graduate School Planning

 Finally, since research is the backbone of most graduate work in chemical engineering, you should try to get a taste of this kind of experience by scheduling CHE 494 (Research Projects) or by doing research over the summer, either here at Penn State or at another university through an NSF Research Experiences for Undergraduates (REU) Program.
 Most REU programs take students as early as the summer after their sophomore year, a time when it is often a challenge to find good summer intern positions.
-If you have any questions regarding graduate work or related matters, please see your adviser, who will be more than happy to discuss these opportunities with you.

 Recommended Courses